Banach space actions and $L^2$-spectral gap: Introduction and main results

 In what follows, if $\mathcal{G}=(V,\omega)$ is a connected finite (weighted) graph, we denote by $A_{\mathcal{G}}$ the Markov operator of the random walk on $\mathcal{G}$ (see Section \ref{sec:graphs} for the definition).

 \begin{thmA} Let $X$ be a uniformly curved Banach space.
 Then there exists an $\varepsilon(X) > 0$ such that the following holds: If $\Gamma$ is a group that admits a properly discontinuous cocompact action by simplicial automorphisms on a locally finite simplicial $2$-complex $M$ such that for all its links $L$, we have $\|A_L\|_{B(L^2_0(L,\nu))}<\varepsilon(X)$, then $\Gamma$ has property (F$_X$). \end{thmA} Theorem \ref{thm:criterionuc} provides a widely applicable criterion for fixed point properties for finitely presented groups, since such groups naturally act on the Cayley complex associated with the presentation.
-For general uniformly curved spaces, Theorem \ref{thm:criterionuc} relies on Pisier's renorming theorem \cite{MR0394135}.
+For general uniformly curved spaces, Theorem \ref{thm:criterionuc} relies on Pisier's renorming theorem \cite{MR0394135}, which states that superreflexive spaces can be renormed in such a way that a generalization (see \eqref{eq:p-uniform_convexity}) of the classical variance formula $\mathrm{Var}(U) = \mathbb{E}[U^2] - \mathbb{E}[U]^2$ holds for $X$-valued random variables.
 However, in many concrete examples of spaces $X$, our proof is entirely self-contained and we have explicit estimates for $\varepsilon(X)$ (see Remark \ref{rem:explicit_computation_of_epsilonX}).

 Theorem \ref{thm:criterionuc} is a direct analogue of \.{Z}uk's spectral criterion mentioned above, since the condition $\|A_L\|_{B(L^2_0(L,\nu))} < \varepsilon$ means that the spectrum of $A_L$, apart from a simple eigenvalue $1$, is contained in $(-\varepsilon,\varepsilon)$, or equivalently, that the spectrum of the Laplacian on $L$, apart from a simple eigenvalue $0$, is contained in $(1-\varepsilon,1+\varepsilon)$.
 This condition can be viewed as a two-sided spectral gap.